-Jean Back brings more than 25 years of experience in helping manufacturers and technology-focused employers solve problems to complicated employment scenarios.
-She has broad expertise in litigation, mediation and settlement of employment and business tort claims.
-She is fluent in all areas of state and federal employment, wage and hour, discrimination, and leave laws.
-She is skilled at training managers and employees in employment compliance.
+With more than 30 years of experience, I help manufacturers and technology-focused employers solve problems to complicated employment scenarios.
+I have broad expertise in litigation, mediation, and settlement of employment and business tort claims.
+I am fluent in all areas of state and federal employment, wage and hour, discrimination, and leave laws.
+These skills make me effective at training managers and employees in employment compliance.

 Track Record of Success

 - Leadership – Highly skilled mentor and advisor at all levels.

 - Committed to Manufacturing and Technology – As the Secretary/Treasurer on the Board of the Oregon Manufacturing Extension Partnership, I have a deep understanding of the challenges faced by Oregon manufacturers.
 Jean is also involved with and has spoken on several panels for the Technology Association of Oregon.

 - Litigation Budgeting – Well-versed in managing detailed budgets for complicated litigation matters.

 - Communications – Adept creator of collaborative written and oral communications with clients, courts, administrative agencies, colleagues, and opposing counsel.